 Overview

+The purpose of this Training Bulletin is to serve as a guideline for the safe use and deployment of any armored vehicle allowed to operate in the Department's jurisdiction.
+This Training Bulletin applies to all armored vehicle deployments by the Department through mutual aid to other jurisdictions, and to armored vehicle deployments by other agencies operating in Oakland under the Department’s control.

 An armored vehicle is a protective piece of specialized civilian law enforcement equipment that significantly increases the options available to de-escalate and safely resolve critical incidents.
-The capabilities of an armored vehicle greatly exceed those of a patrol vehicle and proper deployment of armored vehicles increases the safety of the public, law enforcement officers, and other first responders.
+The protective capabilities of an armored vehicle greatly exceed those of a patrol vehicle and proper deployment of armored vehicles may increase the safety of the public, law enforcement officers, and other first responders.
 Armored vehicles provide improved cover for officers, are stocked with tools that might be needed during a critical incident, and increase the options for a safe resolution.

-Deployment of an armored vehicle might result in the safe apprehension of a subject in a timely manner.
-The Department recognizes that certain armored vehicles might appear intimidating to the public and therefore restricts deployment of armored vehicles to those situations where the benefits of deployment outweigh the potential concerns of the community.
+Deployment of an armored vehicle might result in the safe apprehension of a engaged person in a timely manner.
+The Department recognizes that the deployment or appearance of certain armored vehicles may escalate tension, provoke fear, prevent clear communication, or increase distrust.
+The Department therefore restricts deployment of armored vehicles to those situations where the benefits of deployment outweigh the potential detrimental effects.

-Deployment of Armored Vehicles
+Authorized Uses of Armored Vehicles